cvicens/docker-rhmap-full/README.md

 ## Now let's run the image

 As you can see below we're exposing port 8001 but you have to export the ports you need.
-Pay attention to the docker environment variables SSH_ID_RSA and SSH_ID_RSA_PUB, these variables should point to your ssh keys private and public repectively, bear in mind that because they are referred to the container filesystem they should point to /usr/projects.
-For instance if your key files are your_id_rsa and your_id_rsa.pub and you have copied to ./projects then inside the container the paths would be repectively /usr/projects/your_id_rsa and /usr/projects/your_id_rsa.pub
+Pay attention to the docker environment variables SSH_ID_RSA and SSH_ID_RSA_PUB, these variables should point to your ssh keys private and public respectively, bear in mind that because they are referred to the container filesystem they should point to /usr/projects.
+For instance if your key files are your_id_rsa and your_id_rsa.pub and you have copied to ./projects then inside the container the paths would be respectively /usr/projects/your_id_rsa and /usr/projects/your_id_rsa.pub

 ```
 docker run -p=8001:8001 -it --rm -v $(pwd)/projects:/usr/projects -e SSH_ID_RSA='/usr/projects/your_id_rsa' -e SSH_ID_RSA_PUB='/usr/projects/your_id_rsa.pub' --name $CONTAINER_NAME $PROJECT_ID/$IMAGE_NAME:$IMAGE_VERSION /bin/bash